Temitope3665/Music-Ticket-dApp/README.md

 * View different music shows ticket created by other users
 * Book a ticket for a particular music show
 * Create their own music ticket
+* Edit their ticket
+* and delete the ticket created

 ## Live Demo
 coming soon